dennyreiter/hass-mygaschevy/README.md

 │   │   └── mygaschevy

 ```
+### HACS
+Under Custom Repositories, add https://github.com/dennyreiter/hass-mygaschevy as an integration.
+Then install.

+## Configuration
-2. Add the following code in your `configuration.yaml` file, or modify your google_maps configuration:
+Add the following code in your `configuration.yaml` file, or modify your google_maps configuration:
 ```
 mygaschevy:
     username: YOUR_USERNAME